rjbaw/PS-OCTA-OCE-Robot/README.md

 ### Robot TCP - OCT Calibration

 #### Example
-In this example, the slow axis is the inverse of the robot's X-axis and the fast axist is the same as the robot's Y-axis.
+In this example, the slow axis is the inverse of the robot's X-axis and the fast axis is the same as the robot's Y-axis.

 <table width="100%">
   <tr>